johsteffens/beth/README.md

 <a name = "precode"></a>
 ### Precode
 Beth-Precode is a dedicated (mostly declarative) meta language.
-It is designed to express reflections and perspectives in a well-readable, compact and simple form.
+It allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.
 The precode-compiler (precoder) generates c-code and embeds it unobtrusively into the project, thus relieving the programmer from much boilerplate coding.

-Beth-Precode is embedded in non-parseable c-code, initiated by macro BETH_PRECODE( <context-name> ).
+Beth-Precode is embedded in non-parseable c-code, initiated by macro `BETH_PRECODE( <context-name> )`.
 Source files containing precode are registered to the precoder.
 The precoder compiles it into C-code stored in certain dedicated source files, which are not meant to be manually edited but can be included and linked with other c-sources.
 A precode section has a unique context-name serving as precode identifier and namespace.

-A principal component of precode is the **feature** which is loosely related to a _Virtual Function_.
+A principal component of precode is the `feature` which is loosely related to the oop-concept of a _virtual function_.
 A feature-declaration turns the encompasing context into a prespective.

-Another key component is the **stamp**, which loosely resembles an object (e.g. class) definition.
-A stamp defines variables, their initializations, functions and their binding to features.
+Another key component is the `stamp`, which prepresents an object definition.
+A stamp defines variables, initializations, functions and their binding to features.
+The precoder translates a stamp into a [reflection](#reflection).

 Function names, signatures and bodies are separable entities, which the precoder (re-)cpomposes into actual C-functions.